Skip to content

 “American Art Today: Contemporary Landscape,” Frost Art Museum, Florida International University, Miami, FL

-1988 “Art for Your Collection,” Rhode Island School of Design Museum, Providence, RI
+1988 “Art for Your Collection,” Rhode Island School of Design Museum, Rhode Island School of Design, Providence, RI

 “Drawing on the East End, 1940-1988,” Parrish Art Museum, Southampton, NY